Secure Multiple Domains or Subdomains with a Single Certificate

 Administrative Burden

-IT teams’ administrative workload is increased by having to track and handle numerous certificates across multiple domains, which may influence operational effectiveness.
+IT teams’ workload is increased by having to track and handle numerous certificates across multiple domains, which may influence operational effectiveness.

 Problems with Scalability